rick-0/MegaLeaderboard/README.md

   - Regional
   - Track
   - Car
+- Ability to check a users rank across multiple boards in one request
+- Filter rankings by platform (playstation/xbox/steam/etc)
+- Community challenge generation
+	- Endpoint to generate the challenege based on set of parameters (Track?, Car?, Gamemode?)
+- Friend challenges
+	- Create a challenge, similar to community challenge but only friends can do it
 - Ghost Storage
 - Storage for additional metrics
   - Aggregate Metrics (Time spent drifting, number of tracks raced etc)
   - ???
+- Authentication that can work with each of the platforms token services (If possible, need to research)

-It must return users results with a low response time and should cost less that X per month (???)
+It must return users results with a response time lower than 10 seconds at the most and should cost less that X per month (???)

 ## Dictionary of Terms
 Track - A race track that the users will race on and record a completion time.